 If you’re not planning to sleep at a hotel while being at a music festival, you’ll most probably be camping.
 And why not!

-Not only does camping keep you on site and close to the center of all the action, it also plays a huge role in creating that alluring, magical atmosphere of outdoor festivals.
+Not only does camping keep you on site and close to the center of all the action, but it also plays a huge role in creating that alluring, magical atmosphere of outdoor festivals.
 That’s why it’s so important not to leave anything related to camping off your music festival packing list.

 The most important item is a tent.
 Choose the one which has enough sleeping space and a place for your backpack and other necessities.